CBID2/100-Days-of-Open-Source/days.md

 - **Description of Project**: Codecademy Docs is a community-driven reference that can people can use when learning how to code or developing other tech skills.
 - **Goals**: I wanted to grow my documentation skills, so I decided to improve on an entry I started writing.
 - **Tasks completed**:
 The reviewer suggested that I add some text in the syntax template I created, so I used Percentage Complete so people can gain a better understanding of how to use the progress element in their projects.
-I also added screenshots of the coding examples I created readers can see how the progress bar looks in a browser.
+I also added screenshots of the coding examples I created so readers can see how the progress bar looks in a browser.
 - **Challenges faced**:
 - Uploading the images: I had trouble linking the screenshots to my entry
 - Making the code snippets distinctive: I wanted the second example to be different and intermediate so that people who quickly learned the syntax be engaged in the entry.